EfeIlicak/DMD_Lung_Python/README.md

-# DMD_Lung_Python
+# DMD Lung Python
-Python Implementation of DMD Lung
+Python Implementation of the "Dynamic Mode Decomposition of Dynamic MRI for Assessment of Pulmonary Ventilation and Perfusion"